ARDC-Secure-Platforms/ardc-serp-docs/_docs/03-rucop-tm.md

 <div id="file-out-process />
 ## 6.8 File Out Process

+Approved files are permitted out of the SeRP analytical environment based on an approval process.
+This may include SQL queries, tool scripts, tool outputs, frequency counts, statistical outputs and project reports.
+All of these types of files are subject to the SeRP and project data policies.

+To request approval for files out, please submit them for review using this form.
+Drag and drop the files onto the files target area and complete the documentation section.

+Documentation is required for the reviewer to understand and evaluate the files.
+This documentation should include as a minimum:
+- Source data used
+- An explanation of what is included in the file (e.g. descriptive labels for any table columns, figures, etc.)
+- An explanation of why small numbers (< 5 individuals) are present in your file as these can be a disclosure risk.
+If you do require small numbers to be included in your file then an explanation of why you consider this not to be a disclosure risk must be included in your documentation.

+This can be provided in the description when submitting the request, but it is often easier to include it in the file(s) or as an additional documentation file.

+Please ensure the documentation is sufficient for the reviewer to assess the files.
+Failure to include adequate and accurate information may result in delays and/or rejection of your request.

+The project relevant to the request must be selected.
+If the request is not related to a project, select N/A and explain the reason in the documentation.
+This situation is rare, do not do this for project related files.
+If the appropriate project does not appear, please contact serp-support@monash.edu.

+File requests are reviewed by the appropriate project team.
+Please allow at least two working days for the review.

 1\.
 File Out requests are submitted from within the Monash SeRP virtual desktop environment, using the SeRP Egress desktop shortcut.